 The table below gives an indication of approximately how much parents will be asked to pay but, as a guide, if the gross household income is less than £15,000 a year, parents will pay nothing towards the school fees.
 There is a sliding scale for contributions towards fees, based on the household income, in between these figures.

 |Gross Family Income/Annum||Annual Contribution to be made by Parent|

-Students who are not eligible for the Music and Dance Scheme (international students who have not been resident in the UK from 1st January 2020 to 31st December 2021), can apply for financial assistance from the School’s own Bursary Fund.
-Please note that this is separate to the MDS Scheme and that the figures outlined in the table above do not apply to the School’s Bursary Fund.
-If you would like to enquire about this Fund, please contact our Admissions Team on firstname.lastname@example.org to discuss in more detail.
+Students who are not eligible for the Music and Dance Scheme in September 2024 – namely students who have not been resident in the UK from 1st January 2022 to 31st December 2023 – can apply for financial assistance from the School’s own Bursary Fund.

 This is a limited bursary fund, with the level of bursary offered to students varying according to their financial circumstances (means-tested) and also to the number of applications we receive.
 Please note that the maximum bursary we may currently offer to students from this fund is up to 50%.